 Health Net also collaborates with the California Quality Collaborative (CQC) to facilitate the sharing of ideas, best practices and resources.
 Various programs are available to providers to improve chronic disease care, patient satisfaction and efficiency.
 For a listing of educational programs and patient satisfaction and condition management resources, providers can visit CQC.

-Health Net offers WebMD’s Hospital Advisor tool, which provides hospital-specific performance information by diagnosis or procedure, and features metrics including volume, cost, mortality, and complication rates.
-Data are based on a variety of sources, such as state figures and reporting from The Leapfrog Group, CMS hospital quality indicators, and patient satisfaction information.
+Health Net's Hospital Advisor Tool from WebMD enables users to easily access a wide range of quality details about hospitals, including rates of complications, the quantity of specific types of procedures performed at the facility, typical length of stay, and a variety of patient safety indicators.
+The data are based on sources such as state figures reporting from The Leapfrog Group.
+CMS hospital quality indicators, and hospital patient satisfaction information.
 This online tool is available to members and providers to support informed decision-making when choosing a site for care.
 Go to the Health Net provider portal.
-Find the Quick Links section and click on QI Corner Tools & Resources.
+Find the Quicklinks section and click on QI Corner Tools and Resources.
 Then select Compare Hospital tool under Provider Resources.

 The Leapfrog Group

 The Leapfrog Group is an organization founded to promote patient safety and improve quality of care.
-Since 2014, Health Net has been a Leapfrog Partner and actively works with Leapfrog and its partners to improve the safety and quality of care.
-Health Net serves as co-chair of Leapfrog’s Partners Advisory Committee and participates in its Data Users Group.
+Since 2014, Health Net has been a Leapfrog Partner and actively works with the Leapfrog Group and its partners to improve the safety and quality of health care.
+Health Net serves as co-chair of the Leapfrog Group’s Partners Advisory Committee and participates in its Data Users Group.